2018-09 / Alexander Tkačenko

 /k/ > /k/, unchanged as in cantare,

-(2) Similarly, a /tɕ/ or /tʃ/ sound could have emerged from /ɕ/ in varieties of Old French, not as a predecessor of /ʃ/, but as a regional alternative.
+Similarly, a /t͡ɕ/ or /t͡ʃ/ sound could have also emerged from /ɕ/ in varieties of Old French, not as a predecessor of /ʃ/, but as a regional alternative.
 This particular variant could have survived in English borrowings like chair and chamber.

-(3) The sound change /k/ > /ts/ occurring in other languages could have resulted from a further development of /tɕ/ in the same sound chain.
+The sound change /k/ > /t͡s/ occurring in some Modern Romance languages (like in Sassarese zena and ziddai, akin to Italian cena and città) could have resulted from a further development of /t͡ɕ/ in the same sound chain.